 12. Rose: Can’t sleep?
 Smell the roses–or use rose essential oil.
 It can help you with insomnia.

 13. Roman Chamomile: It’s great to invest in all-purpose essential oils, such as this one.
 Roman chamomile is antispasmodic and can uplift your mood and give you a peaceful night’s sleep.

 14. Marjoram: This oil is another option if you are struggling with persistent headaches and it also helps with sleep deprivation

 15. Neroli: It can help with decreasing muscle pain, inflammation, and stress.

 Using essential oils on a regular basis can be effective in providing pain relief as well as reducing fibromyalgia symptoms.
-Inhaling or diffusing essential oils help to reduce stress, insomnia, migraines, fibromyalgia flares, etc.
+Inhaling or diffusing essential oils helps to reduce stress, insomnia, migraines, fibromyalgia flares, etc.

 One of the ways to use essential oils is by cultivating an aromatic space in your home or bedroom.
 You can use an essential oil diffuser, especially in your bedtime routine to calm your body and mind for a restful sleep.
 If you don’t have an oil diffuser, you can do this by using cotton balls.
 All you need to do is pour a few drops of your essential oil into a cotton ball and place it in areas that you’d like the scent to waft in your home.

 I love that essential oils are small, lightweight, and portable.
 You can take them to work or when you’re running an errand.
 Some people (like me!) like to inhale the essential oil directly-you can do this by taking a few moments throughout the day.

 You can also apply essential oil on your skin–as long as they are diluted, of course.
 These essential oils seep through your skin which alleviates fibromyalgia symptoms.